nickapic/Cyber-Security-Knowledge/Day1 - Linux Stack Smashing/linuxstacksmashing.md

 Also a great way we should try to analyze stuff is by using Ghidra to analyze the binary, you can also use r2 but Ghidra analyses the code and puts it in C which makes it easier to understand it.
-A great resource to learn this is : https://tryhackme.com/room/ccghidra
+A great resource to learn this is : https://tryhackme.com/room/ccghidra and we can also use Pwntools library to basically help us with the exploitation of this process.